tedtoal/Button_TT/README.md

 int16_t TSx_UL, TSy_UL, TSx_LR, TSy_LR;
 ```

-The *drawCalibrationScreen()* function is now defined.
+The *drawCalibrationScreen()* function is defined next.
 Unlike our previous screen draw functions, this one has an argument, *state*, that defaults to 1.
-The function is called from the "Calibrate" button handler of the main screen using the default argument value of 1, which draws the initial calibration screen including the first "+" to be tapped, and sets *calibState* to the initial value of *STATE_WAIT_UL*.
-Then, it is called two more times, once after the user taps the first "+", to redraw the calibration screen including the second "+", and then again to redraw it with no "+" and drawing the *Save* button for the first time.
-The *state* argument also changes the label and position of the *CalibrateTouch* button.
+The function is called from the "Calibrate" button handler of the main screen using the default argument value of 1, which draws the initial calibration screen including the first "+" to be tapped, and sets *calibState* to the *STATE_WAIT_UL* initial state.
+It is subsequently called *two more times* (resulting in a complete re-draw of the screen), once after the user taps the first "+", to redraw the calibration screen with the second "+", and then again to redraw it with no "+" and drawing the *Save* button for the first time.
+The *state* argument also influences the label and position of the *CalibrateTouch* button.

 ```
 // Draw the Calibration screen and register its buttons with the screenButtons
 // object.
 Argument "state" defaults to 1 and is either 1, 2, or 3:
 //      1: initial display, draw first +, "tap +", no Save, set STATE_WAIT_UL
 //      2: finished STATE_WAIT_UL_RELEASE, draw second +, "tap +", no Save
-//      3: finished STATE_WAIT_LR_RELEASE, draw no +, draw Save, "tap to test"
+//      3: finished STATE_WAIT_LR_RELEASE, draw no +, "tap to test", draw Save
 void drawCalibrationScreen(int state) {

   // Clear all existing button registrations.